 How did I get to here?
 I often wonder!
 After taking a Sociology degree and CQSW at Bath University, I began my professional career in 1974 as a social worker with the now defunct Avon County Council.
-Following the sudden death of my father - who was a rather unconventional Baptist minister - I decided to study theology at the radical Northern Baptist College and the University of Manchester.
-I took a postgraduate degree, then became a minister myself for over 5 years, before going to work for the Diocese of Lichfield Board for Social Responsibility till 1989.
+Following the sudden death of my father - who was a rather unconventional Baptist Minister - I decided to study theology at the radical Northern Baptist College and the University of Manchester.

 I did a postgraduate degree, then became a Minister myself for over 5 years, before going to work for the Diocese of Lichfield Board for Social Responsibility at the time of 'Faith in the City', helping parish churches to make connections between what they did on Sundays and the rest of the life of their local communities.
 But I had become increasingly sceptical about traditional Christian beliefs so when that job ended I gradually gave up on ministry and went back into social work and a new career in Education Welfare.
 This lasted until I took early retirement in 2011.
 During that time I also published widely on the educational implications of the Children Act 1989 and other welfare issues during over 20 years' experience in Staffordshire and Wolverhampton Local Authorities.